-Requirement Rule(s) Note Risk Management GEN 3.3.4 - 3.3.6 A PFP Operator must establish and maintain risk management systems and controls to enable it to identify, assess, mitigate, control and monitor its risks.
+Requirement Rule(s) Note Risk Management GEN 3.3.4 - 3.3.6 A PFP Operator must establish and maintain risk management systems and controls to enable it to identify, assess, monitor, mitigate and control its risks.
 This framework should include measures to minimise technology risks associated with the PFP.
 In particular, a PFP Operator should have measures in place to ensure data integrity and the protection of its technology from fraud, impairment, tampering, misuse or unauthorised access.

-Compliance Arrangements GEN 3.3.7 - 3.3.12 A PFP Operator must establish and maintain compliance arrangements, including processes and procedures that ensure and evidence, as far as reasonably practicable, that it complies with all Regulations and Rules.
+1 , Compliance Arrangements GEN 3.3.7 - 3.3.12 A PFP Operator must establish and maintain compliance arrangements, including processes and procedures that ensure and evidence, as far as reasonably practicable, that it complies with all Regulations and Rules.
 While compliance support may be provided by a related entity and/or third party service providers, the ultimate responsibility for compliance with applicable laws and regulations lies with PFP Operator's SEO and Governing Body.
+The PFP operator is required as part of customer due diligence to assess whether the Client has the relevant knowledge or experience to understand the risks and features of the Exempt Offer.
 Internal audit GEN 3.3.13 - 3.3.15 A PFP Operator's internal audit arrangements should be appropriate to the scale, nature and complexity of its operations.
-The internal audit may be conducted by the internal audit function within the PFP

-Operator, its Group's internal audit function or outsourced to a third party service provider.
-Conflicts of GEN 2.2.7 & A PFP Operator must have arrangements in Interest 3.3.21 - place to ensure that conflicts of interest 3.3.24 between itself and its Customers, between its Employees and Customers and between one Customer and another are identified and prevented or managed, or disclosed, in such a way that the interests of a Customer are not adversely affected.
+The internal audit may be conducted by the internal audit function within the PFP Operator, its Group's internal audit function or outsourced to a third party service provider.
+Multilateral Trading Facility COBS 8.2.2 A MTF Operator that provides trading of Securities offered by way of an Exempt Offer on its platform, must ensure that it has effective systems and controls in place to: (i) Admit only Securities of Exempt Offers that are made on its own platform or other platforms approved by FSRA; (ii) identify those Persons to whom the Exempt Offer was made; (iii) comply with MIR 3.9.1 (Admission to trading), as applicable in relation to the relevant Securities; (iv) comply with MIR 2.8.3 in relation to Clients permitted to trade on the MTF; and (iv) allow users of its market to obtain Inside Information, including any Offer documents, relevant to the Securities.